Arcadia-Science/readlif/README.md

 ===
 As of 0.3.0, `reaflif` will now support images with bit depth greater than 8.

-However, note that while some images will be returned as a 16 bit array, they are actually 10 or 12 bit images.
-It is not simple to easily convert these without the potential of losing data, so a an new `bit_depth` attribute has been added to `LifImage` to indicate the bit depth of each channel in the image.
+However, note that while some images will be returned as a 16 bit array, they may actually 10 or 12 bit images.
+It is not simple to easily convert these without the potential of losing data, so a new `bit_depth` attribute has been added to `LifImage` to indicate the bit depth of each channel in the image.

 It is up to the user to decide how, or if, to convert these.
 There is an upscaling example below.